BROAD ARROW ACHIEVES $31 MILLION IN TOTAL SALES AT INAUGURAL AMELIA AUCTION

 About Broad Arrow Group, a Hagerty Company

-Broad Arrow Group, a Hagerty (NYSE: HGTY) company, is an advisor, market maker, and financier for car collectors with a commitment to integrity, trust, and innovation.
+Broad Arrow Group, a Hagerty HGTY company, is an advisor, market maker, and financier for car collectors with a commitment to integrity, trust, and innovation.
 Broad Arrow Group operates Broad Arrow Auctions, Broad Arrow Capital, and Collectors Garage and is headquartered in Grosse Pointe, Michigan.
 Learn more at broadarrowgroup.com.

 Based in Traverse City, Michigan, Hagerty's purpose is to save driving and car culture for future generations and its mission is to build a global business to fund that purpose.
 Hagerty is an automotive enthusiast brand offering integrated membership products and programs as well as a specialty insurance provider focused on the automotive enthusiast market.
 Hagerty is home to Hagerty Marketplace, Hagerty Drivers Club®, Hagerty Drivers Club magazine, Hagerty Drivers Foundation, Hagerty DriveShare™, Hagerty Valuation Tools®, Hagerty Media, MotorsportReg, Hagerty Garage + Social®, The Amelia, the Detroit Concours d'Elegance, the Greenwich Concours d'Elegance, the California Mille, Motorlux, RADwood, Broad Arrow Group and more.
 For more information on Hagerty please visit www.hagerty.com, or connect with us on Facebook, Instagram and Twitter.